FRESH THINKING GROUP

 We do not transfer your personal data outside the European Economic Area.

-Please note that we may also need to disclose your personal information where we (i) sell any or all of our business or assets or we buy another business or assets in which case we may disclose your personal data to the prospective buyer or seller, (ii) are under a legal duty to comply with any legal obligation or in order to enforce or apply our terms and conditions; or (iii) need to disclose it to protect our rights, property or safety of our customers or others, including the exchange of information with other companies, organisations and/or governmental bodies for the purposes of fraud prevention and credit risk reduction.
+Please note that we may also need to disclose your personal information where we (i) sell any or all of our business or assets or we buy another business or assets in which case we may disclose your personal data to the prospective buyer or seller, (ii) are under a legal duty to comply with any legal obligation or in order to enforce or apply our terms and conditions; or (iii) need to disclose it to seek legal advice, to protect our rights, property or safety of our customers or others, including the exchange of information with other companies, organisations and/or governmental bodies for the purposes of fraud prevention and credit risk reduction.

 MARKETING AND COMMUNICATIONS